Alkr04/Albin-Kron-Portfolio/README.md

 ### Game description

-A simple test game to lern a bit of C++ and SDL3.
-The knolage gained from it will be used for my upcoming graduation project.
+A simple test game to learn a bit of C++ and SDL3.
+The knowledge gained from it will be used for my upcoming graduation project.

 ### Project info
 Programer